 The duration of lectures is 50 minutes.
 UCC is a large campus and mobility can be an issue, therefore the starting and ending times of lectures are extremely important.
 Lectures begin at 5 minutes past the hour and end at 5 minutes to the hour to allow students (and lecturers alike) to make the journey across campus where necessary.
 Many lecturers allow a few minutes at the end of a lecture for students to ask questions.
 This time should be within the normal lecture time, rather than additional to it.

-Every student registered for a diploma or degree is expected to attend all lectures, tutorials, laboratory classes etc. In the case of absence through illness, a student must, if possible, give notice of each absence in writing to the Lecturer concerned and/or Head of Department responsible.
-Students must give notice along with a medical certificate, where possible, following more than four days absence for medical reasons to the Student Records and Examinations Office (1st Floor, West Wing, Main Quadrangle).
+Students must give notice along with a medical certificate, where possible, following more than three days absence for medical reasons to the Student Records and Examinations Office (1st Floor, West Wing, Main Quadrangle).